Blog-Reference and Blog-Reference on Mar 24

 Weintraub, E. R. (1985).
 Joan Robinson’s Critique of Equilibrium: An Appraisal.
 American Economic Review, Papers and Proceedings, 75(2): 146–149.
 URL

-Related 'Toward the true economic axioms' and 'Why economics is a failed science: the 25 best explanations/excuses'.
+Related 'Vain hopes in the ruins of economics' and 'Toward the true economic axioms' and 'Why economics is a failed science ― 24 excuses and 1 explanation'.
 For details of the big picture cross-references Paradigm Shift.

 REPLY to Barkley Rosser on Mar 23